 Gold Exploration in the Guiana Shield

-Guyana Goldstrike Inc. (TSXV:GYA,OTC:GYNAF,FWB:1ZT) is exploring and developing the advanced-stage Marudi gold project in Guyana, South America.
-Guyana Goldstrike holds an 18-year mining license for the property, which remains 85 percent unexplored.
+Guyana Goldstrike Inc. (TSXV:GYA,OTC Pink:GYNAF,FWB:1ZT) is exploring and developing the advanced-stage Marudi gold project in Guyana, South America.
+Guyana Goldstrike holds an 17-year mining license for the property, which remains 85 percent unexplored.
 The property lies within the Guiana Shield which hosts numerous gold deposits and has geological continuity to West Africa.
 The Marudi project lies within the southern gold belt of the shield.
 The property is divided up into two developed zones and three exploration targets.

 The two most developed areas of the property are Marudi North and Mazoa Hill.
-The Marudi North zone covers an 800-meter by 500-meter area, is open to the west and at depth and has the potential to host an 80,000-ounce deposit.
-Guyana Goldstrike intends to extend the mineralization at Marudi North.
-The Mazoa Hill zone, however, hosts a 2018 resource estimate that outlines an inferred resource of 86,200 ounces of gold grading 1.60 g/t gold and an indicated resource of 259,100 ounces of gold grading 1.80 g/t gold.
+The Mazoa Hill zone, hosts a 2018 resource estimate that outlines an inferred resource of 86,200 ounces of gold grading 1.60 g/t gold and an indicated resource of 259,100 ounces of gold grading 1.80 g/t gold.

-- Holds 18-year mining lease on the Marudi project.
+- Holds a 17-year mining lease on the Marudi project.

 - Marudi project is located in the Guiana Shield which hosts numerous gold deposits and has geological continuity to West Africa.